 Miss Shopping at El Paso Farmers Market?
 Neighboring City Provides Option

 Ardovino's Desert Crossing has been hosting a farmers market every Saturday for the last 20 years.
-And while it’s a slightly different experience these days what with the whole COVID thing, they’ve adapted and adjusted to the world we’re living in, according to various posts on their Facebook.
+And while it’s a slightly different experience these days what with the whole COVID thing, they’ve adapted and adjusted to the world we’re currently living in.

 At Farmer's Market at Ardovino's Desert Crossing we are committed to providing a safe environment for our neighbors in Dona Ana County and El Paso to purchase fresh produce, meats, baked items and other nutritious food items.
 We are practicing CDC and New Mexico Department of Health Guidelines.
 All vendor booths are at least 6 feet apart and we provide guides for 6 foot spacing to ensure the proper Social Distancing for all of our patrons.